wp-plugins/wp-monsters/readme.txt

 1. Install WP Monsters automatically or by uploading the ZIP file or unzip plugin file and upload to /wp-contet/plugins/.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Setting page
+3. Go to Settings page

 == Screenshots ==